-Thanksgiving is upon us and for many, that means gathering with family near and far.
+The holidays are upon us and for many, that means gathering with family near and far.
 This can create a range of emotions and expectations that often leads to stress, irritation and even disappointment.
-In a time when we are focused on giving thanks, we can find ourselves lamenting over relationships gone wrong, time passed too quickly and memories left unmade.
+In a time when we are focused on celebrating, we can find ourselves lamenting over relationships gone wrong, time passed too quickly and memories left unmade.

 How do we set a table of grace when hearts have been broken and homes have been wrecked?
 How do we show brotherly love to the very people who know us best but have hurt us the worst?

 The family of Jesus will compel you to rethink how you relate to your own motley crew.
 It will enable you to emotionally make space for the imperfect people in your life … which would be everyone, including you.